MrUnknown404/PrimalRework/PrimalRework/src/main/java/mrunknown404/primalrework/api/README.md

 # How to use
 Your main mod class must use the @PrimalMod interface

-write the rest of this late <3
+write the rest of this later <3